matt-usurp/validate-semver/README.md

 > **Note** that a valid version can be with or without the `v` prefix.
 > This prefix will be stripped if present.
+> If you wish to keep the `v` prefix then you can manually add it when you use the outputs.

 ## Outputs